Skip to content

 • Infrastructure Issues: Poorly maintained roads, uneven surfaces, or inadequate signage may contribute to accidents involving micro-transportation.
 Liability could be attributed to the entity responsible for maintaining the infrastructure.

 • Insurance Coverage: Determining insurance coverage for accidents involving micro-transportation can be complex.
-Issues may arise regarding whether the operator has insurance, and if so, the extent of coverage.
+Issues may arise regarding whether the operator has insurance and, if so, the extent of coverage.

 • Pedestrian Awareness: Pedestrians may not always anticipate the presence of micro-transportation devices.
 In accidents, questions may arise about the duty of micro-transportation users to ensure pedestrian safety.

-Allen L. Rothenberg, Esq., Attorney for Pedestrian Accident in Philadelphia
+Allen L. Rothenberg, Esq., attorney for Pedestrian Accident in Philadelphia

-Allen L. Rothenberg, Esq., Philadelphia Pedestrian Accident Lawyer
+Allen L. Rothenberg, Philadelphia Pedestrian Accident Lawyer

 Philadelphia's legal landscape is nuanced, and our Philadelphia personal injury attorneys are well-versed in its intricacies.
 We don't just provide generic legal advice - we offer tailored solutions crafted with the specific challenges of our city in mind.